 Bruern provides a tailored education in inspiring surroundings and maintains high expectations for all boys’ academic futures.
 Bespoke and expert teaching coupled with a broad appreciation of the value of all-round education, enhances boys' self-esteem thereby creating an atmosphere conducive to success.

 - A clear focus on literacy and numeracy, with eight or more periods each of English and mathematics a week.
-We have approximately twice as many English and maths lessons as standard prep schools for all our Junior School boys, and there are two teachers in each class for these key subjects;
+We have approximately twice as many English and maths lessons as standard schools for all our Junior School boys, and there are two teachers in each class for these key subjects

-- Small classes (twelve pupils or fewer) which allow boys more individual attention in class;
+- Small classes (twelve pupils or fewer) which allow boys more individual attention in class

-- Limited withdrawal for remedial support, as boys needs are, usually for their first term, met in class;
+- Limited withdrawal for remedial support, as boys' needs are, usually for their first term, met in class

-- The extensive use of IT, including laptops, as a tool with which to deliver the curriculum.
-For those who have difficulty in expressing themselves as swiftly or as coherently on paper as they do in speech, this is an absolute godsend;
+- The extensive use of IT, including laptops, as a tool with which to deliver the curriculum - for those who have difficulty in expressing themselves as swiftly or as coherently on paper as they do in speech, this is an absolute godsend